![]() |

 predicted_logits = predicted_logits/self.temperature

-# Apply the prediction mask: prevent "" or "[UNK]" from being generated.
+# Apply the prediction mask: prevent "[UNK]" from being generated.

 predicted_logits = predicted_logits + self.prediction_mask